JustASpeedrunner/hyprdots/README.md

 # HyprDots
-My Hyprland (and related) dotfiles.
+My Hyprland (and related) dotfiles as well as a 'script' to install them (WIP).

 ![1](.assets/screenshots/scr1better.png)